 - Rooms: Smaller rooms housing two, three, four or six persons.
 Pillows, blankets, duvets and bedclothes are available.

 Washrooms/WC: A washroom for personal hygiene and toilets are situated on each floor.

 Showers: Two ladies’ showers and two men’s showers with warm water are available for use for a fee of 3 euro.

 BB = Bed and breakfast

 HB = Half board

-- Room type B: Rooms with 4 or 6 beds and linens
+- Room type B for 4-6 people: Rooms with 4 or 6 beds and linens

-- Room type C: Rooms with 2 beds and towels, some with windows in a large indoor area
+- Room type C for 2-3 people: Rooms with 2 beds and towels, some with windows in a large indoor area

-- Room type D: Rooms with 2 beds and with shower, bed linen and towels
+- Room type D for max 2 people: Rooms with 2 beds and with shower, bed linen and towels